nightscout/minimed-connect-to-nightscout/README.md

 1. Install [Node].
 1. Clone this repository or [download a zip] with the latest version.
 1. Create a `config.js` file based on the provided `config.js.example`.
+1. `npm install` to install dependencies.
-1. Run `npm start` and leave it running.
+1. `npm start` and leave it running.

 **Coming soon:** Deploy instructions for Heroku